 I am thankful for my physical and mental health, and every single little thing that my body is able to do each day.
 I am thankful for my family and friends and what they each individually bring to my life.
 I am thankful for music and all of the experiences, feelings and moments it has given me.
 I am thankful for “home” which has taken on many forms throughout the years, each creating memories accompanied by life lessons within their walls.

-Feeling thankful can be very simple and also enlightening and inspiring when you take time to dig a little deeper and discover the pathways that bring you to the present moment.
-We are all thankfully rooted in ways that we have yet to dig up and discover, and our grateful hearts will only continue to grow with the twists and turns of the roots that make up our lives.
+Feeling thankful can be enlightening and inspiring when you take time to dig a little deeper and discover the pathways that bring you to the present moment.
+We are all thankfully rooted in ways that we have yet to dig up and discover.
+Our grateful hearts will only continue to grow with the twists and turns of the roots that make up our lives.